toddledev/documentation/docs/11-formulas/02-the-formula-editor/index.md

 ## Get formula
 The `Get` formula extracts a value from an object, array or string at a specified path (number, string or array), returning `null` if no value is found.

-The `Get` formula retrieves a value from a specific key or property in an object or array.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-get-formula.js
 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-get-formula?canvas-width=800&rightpanel=attributes&selection=formulas.2q0_dN&canvas-height=800